 Machine Learning and AI delivers on the self-driven promise

 Self-driving cars are making headlines every day with the vision of a car that runs itself, maintains itself, prevents accidents, and gives an alert when help is needed.
-Such a concept gives rise to further thoughts, such as, what would a self-driving data center look like and how would it change IT as we know it?
+Such a concept gives rise to further thoughts, such as, what would self-driving data centers look like and how would they change IT as we know it?
 A self-driving data center is not just a vision, as we are already progressing toward full self-driving capability with different levels of automation and machine learning-based solutions to improve agility, reduce costs, and focus on higher-value business outcomes.

 Ali Siddiqui, General Manager, Agile Operations at CA, and I first made this analogy in our previous blog, and the idea sparked great interest, especially regarding how an existing data center with mainframe, which is facing a skills shortage, can be gradually turned into a self-driving, autonomous data center.

 A Washington Post article by Aaron Cole of The Car Connection details five levels of self-driving cars – all of which have a direct correlation to the growth and development of the autonomous data center, automated leveraging machine learning and artificial intelligence: